jlevy/the-art-of-command-line/README.md

 - In Bash, redirect both standard output and standard error via: `some-command >logfile 2>&1`.
 Often, to ensure a command does not leave an open file handle to standard input, tying it to the terminal you are in, it is also good practice to add `</dev/null`.

 - Use `man ascii` for a good ASCII table, with hex and decimal values.
+For general encoding info, `man unicode`, `man utf-8`, and `man latin1` are helpful.

 - Use `screen` or `tmux` to multiplex the screen, especially useful on remote ssh sessions and to detach and re-attach to a session.
 A more minimal alternative for session persistence only is `dtach`.